Ian Curtis: Epilepsy

 He saw [Joy Division] going on without him.
 He felt very removed from it.
 With the epilepsy, he just knew he couldn't carry on with the performances.
 He'd sort of hit a pinnacle with Closer, and he knew he couldn't go on.

 — —Lindsay Reade, on Curtis's brief period of recuperation at her rural Bury household shortly before his suicide in May 1980.

 At the time of the recording of the band's second album, Curtis's condition was particularly severe, with him enduring a weekly average of two tonic-clonic seizures.
 On one occasion during these recordings, Curtis's bandmates became concerned when they noted he had been absent from the recording studio for two hours.
 The band's bassist, Peter Hook, discovered Curtis unconscious on the floor of the studio's toilets, having hit his head on a sink following a seizure.
 Despite instances such as this, Hook stated that, largely through ignorance of the condition, he, Sumner and Morris did not know how to help.
 Nonetheless, Hook was adamant that Curtis never wanted to upset or concern his bandmates, and would "tell [us] what [we] wanted to hear" if they expressed any concern as to his condition.
 In one incident, at a concert held before almost 3,000 people at the Rainbow in Finsbury Park in April 1980, the lighting technicians at the venue – contrary to instructions given to them by Rob Gretton prior to the gig – switched on strobe lights midway through Joy Division's performance, causing Curtis to almost immediately stagger backwards and collapse against Stephen Morris's drum kit in the throes of an evident photosensitive seizure.
 He had to be carried offstage to the band's dressing room to recuperate.

-When Curtis had recovered from this first seizure, he was adamant the band travel to West Hampstead to honour their commitment to perform their second gig of the evening at this location, although some 25 minutes into this second gig, Curtis's "dancing started to lose its rhythmic sense and change into something else entirely" before he collapsed to the floor and experienced the most violent seizure he had endured to date.
+When Curtis had recovered from this first seizure, he was adamant the band should travel to West Hampstead to honour their commitment to perform their second gig of the evening at this location, although some 25 minutes into this second gig, Curtis's "dancing started to lose its rhythmic sense and change into something else entirely" before he collapsed to the floor and experienced the most violent seizure he had endured to date.